Charles Rubia

-Charles Wanyoike Rubia (1923 – 23 December 2019) was the first native African mayor of Nairobi.
+Charles Wanyoike Rubia (1923 – 23 December 2019) was the mayor of Nairobi from 1963 to 1967, the first native African to hold the post.
 He later joined Parliament, where he rose to the cabinet.
 In 1990, together with Hon.
 Kenneth Matiba, Rubia led the calls for multi-party democracy and was subsequently detained twice by President Daniel arap Moi.
 He was later released from detention after one year, and had been in poor health ever since.

 He was an MP from Starehe Constituency in Nairobi from 1969 to 1988.

 In July 2018, Murang'a University of Technology honoured the past Mayor of Nairobi with a Doctor of letters degree for his good work in mobilizing the community in the establishment of Murang'a college of Technology.

 He died on 23 December 2019, aged 96, in his Karen home, in Nairobi.